Search

 7.1 DENCO air-conditioning systems were installed in the strong-rooms in 2011 during the remodelling of the building.
 The system is monitored, and serviced, maintained and when necessary repaired, by appropriately qualified contractors.

 7.2 CA takes the necessary steps through the use of appropriate monitoring and control practice to ensure that the collections are not subjected to unsuitable environmental conditions.
-Environmental monitoring of temperature and humidity within the three strong-rooms is undertaken twice daily.
-This is a manual process.
-The DENCO air-con system maintains the selected temperature and humidity and continuously displays the temperature and humidity.
+The air-con system maintains the selected temperature and humidity and continuously displays the temperature and humidity.
+Data loggers continuously record the atmospheric conditions and are downloaded by our conservation support service, National Conservation Services.
 Readings are also taken from digital thermometer/hygrometers situated elsewhere in the strong rooms.
-Additional monitoring using ‘Tiny-Tags’ data logging of temperature and humidity is planned.

 7.3 CA recognises the importance of a safe clean environment in the storage areas and the value of good housekeeping in collections care.
 All strong-rooms are regularly checked for mould or any other infestations.